jperez0630/marinerds/pages/Articles/best 4-Seamer.md

     title="Average Launch Speed"
 />

+We won’t spend too much time on this particular subject.
+Suffice to say that Bryan Woo's 4 Seamer is the slowest, on average, hit ball among starters and Gabe Spier leads the way among relievers.
+Considering that every pitcher on the M’s staff has a launch speed significantly less than what is considered a hard-hit ball (95 MPH), the M’s staff, as a whole, is doing very well in this category.

 ### You gotta spin it to win it.
 Baseball spin contributes to the lateral or sideways movement of a baseball as it travels to the plate.
 A Four-Seamer typically possesses a combination of backspin and sidespin, and the average spin rate is around 2275 revolutions per minute (RPM), give or take.
 The spin of the ball contributes to something called the Magnus Effect.
 I don’t know who this Magnus guy was, but, apparently, he was a smart dude.
 Basically, the rule of thumb is: the more the ball spins the less vertical break it has.
 Why is that important?
 Well, a ball that is thrown with more spin than average will fight the force of gravity to a greater extent and stay up longer.
 A good example is a high-fastball that is popped-up because the hitter, who expects more downward break, gets under the ball.<br>